SBCConnect/documentation/docs/pages/voice-enable-a-new-user.md

+> The PowerShell scripts on this page have been updated to include managing reseouce accounts.
+Please use the same script to add/remove numbers for Resource Accounts

 ## How to voice enable a new or existing user
 Users in Microsoft 365 require several licenses and setting changes before they are able to call using Direct Routing in Microsoft Teams